loot/loot/CONTRIBUTING.md

 The repository branching structure is pretty simple:

-* The `master` branch is a ready-to-release branch.
-It will generally hold code newer than the latest release, but which could be prepared (ie. update version number, changelog) and packaged for release fairly quickly and easily.
-Code on this branch *should* be reasonably bug free and features will be complete.
+* The `master` branch holds released code.
 * The `dev` branch is a next-release branch.
 It holds code that's working towards the next big release but which isn't there yet.
-Code is generally buggy and features incomplete (though this will vary considerably through the development cycle).
+Code on `dev` is generally pretty stable as CI must pass before anything can be merged into it, but may not be release-ready.
 * Other branches are generally themed on specific features or groups of changes, and come and go as they are merged into one of the two above, or discarded.

 ## Getting Involved